eDyablo/study-docker-way/course introduction/README.md

 | Docker Desktop | A desktop application providing a user-friendly way to build and share containerized applications

 ![Docker architecture](https://aurigait.com/wp-content/uploads/2023/10/docker-architecture.png)

+### Epilogue

+So, today we have defined the course composition and structure of learning sessions.
+We've got a little familiar with docker and its components.
+We tried to understand its idea and origin by delving into containers history.

 ### [Homework](./homework/README.md)